tamer017/Multi-Angular-Photogrammetry/docs/SGM.md

 ---

 ## SGM Algorithm Overview
+ Semi-Global Matching (SGM) is an advanced stereo matching algorithm that provides accurate disparity maps by minimizing a cost function across multiple scanlines, which considers smoothness constraints and global consistency.
 The SGM algorithm involves several key stages to compute the disparity map, each designed to minimize errors and improve accuracy.
 These stages include cost computation, disparity estimation, optimization, and refinement.

 ### Cost Computation